wu87988622/ohara/docs/src/custom_stream.rst

 -  start()

-    Run this streamApp application.
+    Run this stream application.

 -  stop()

-    Stop this streamApp application.
+    Stop this stream application.

 -  describe()

-    Describe the topology of this streamApp.
+    Describe the topology of this stream.

 -  getPoneglyph()